Thesis

 LIMIT 100;

-Trilogy asserts that most of the value of a SQL query is in the transformations and select; the joins and group by are where things go wrong.
-They add little value to the expressiveness of the language.
+Most of the value of a SQL query is in the transformations and selections.
+The joins and GROUP BY are where bugs and complexity creep in.

 Tips